Leica M9 vs CL

 - Faster buffer clearing: Has an SD card interface that supports the UHS-II standard.

 - More affordable: Was introduced into a lower priced category (65 percent cheaper at launch).

 - More modern: Reflects 8 years and 2 months of technical progress since the M9 launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the CL is the clear winner of the contest (14 : 2 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the CL is the clear winner of the contest (16 : 3 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Leica M9 vs CL